Sawmill

 Robert then designed most of the structural steel parts that were to hold up the track that the log cart runs on.
 This was financed by the original grant from the Pederson Brothers.

-The crew then put a cable arrangement together to pull the cart, with a log, through the saw and then back again.
+The crew then put a cable arrangement together to pull the cart, loaded with a log, through the saw and then back again.
 This is done with a small hydraulic pump and a hydraulic motor running the cable drum.
 This method was decided on so that the sawyer would have good control over the saw cut.